|

 Legal Policy - Having Your Say

 In the various POD forums and discussion groups I see a lot of complaining about intellectual property law.
 The question in my mind is always - does this person want to actually solve the problem or do they just want to complain?
 It seems that there is a great reluctance to get personally involved to the slightest degree.
 Well, that reluctance is exactly how the state of the law has occurred.
-In particular POD participants seem reluctant to (a) speak out directly to their legislators or (b) join groups or societies who will present their interests.
+In particular POD participants seem reluctant to (a) speak out directly to their legislators (b) join groups or societies who will present their interests (c) support organizations that fight overbearing claims and (d) make at least some effort to learn what the law really is from a credible source.
 If a person fails to speak they really have no right to complain when the person who did speak gets want they wanted.
 This article is for those who want to at least have their say.
+Did you get a design pulled?
+Read the article on compliance first.

 Also see the list on Wikipedia of Copyright Collectives